RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Ordinarily, however, a tendency to cause confusion or uncertainty will not suffice to establish that conduct is of the type described in [s 18].
   - Campbell v Backoffice Investments Pty Ltd (2009) 238 CLR 304
     - it involves consideration of a notional cause and effect relationship between the conduct and the state of mind of the relevant person or class of persons.
-  - MISLEADING OR DECEPTIVE’
+  - MISLEADING OR DECEPTIVE'
     - In dealings between identified individuals, the court will look at all the circumstances of the case:
-    - The nature of the parties (Sophisticated business people dealing at arm’s length?
+    - The nature of the parties (Sophisticated business people dealing at arm's length?
     - A consumer dealing with a corporation?
 Age, education, experience, etc)
     - The nature of the transaction (Sale of valuable property?
 Provision of a highly technical service?
 Purchase of a toilet brush?)
     - What was said/communicated in writing and how it was communicated.